 TIM C. CHAN, Claremont, NH, has served as an outside director since 2015 and his current term expires in 2023.
 He serves as chair of the Board's Audit Committee as well as the board's designated Financial Expert.
 Tim was the senior vice president and chief financial officer of Ocean Spray Cranberries, Inc., North America's leading producer of canned and bottled juices and juice drinks.
-Prior to Ocean Spray, he served as vice president of finance for Campbell Soup Company and vice president and corporate controller of The Pillsbury Company and chief financial officer of ALPO Pet Foods.
+Prior to Ocean Spray, he served as vice president of finance for Campbell Soup Company, vice president and corporate controller of The Pillsbury Company, and chief financial officer of ALPO Pet Foods.
 Tim started his career at Oscar Mayer Foods and General Foods.

-DAVID "SKIP" HARDIE, Lansing, NY, has served as director since 2016.
-His current term expires in 2024.
+DAVID "SKIP" HARDIE, Lansing, NY, has served as director since 2016 and will serve until 2024 when his seat expires.
 He serves on the Board's Audit Committee and has previously been on the Governance and AgInitiatives committees.
-Skip is a partner in Walnut Ridge Dairy, LLC, along with Steve Palladino, John Fleming and Keith Chapin.
+Skip is a retiring partner in Walnut Ridge Dairy, LLC, along with Steve Palladino, John Fleming and Keith Chapin.
 The farm milks 1,700 cows and crops 2,200 acres.
 Skip is a director of the American Dairy Association North East.
 He is a member of the board of directors of Dairy Management, Inc and is the board secretary.
 In addition, Skip is a director of the US Dairy Export Council.

 PHILIP J. "JAMIE" JONES, Shelton, Conn., was elected director in 2018 to a term expiring in 2022.
-He is Chair of the Governance/Stewardship Committee.
+He is chair of the Governance/Stewardship Committee.
 Jamie is owner and founder of Jones Family Farms Winery, LLC, which he established in 2004.
 He is the sixth generation to work the land of the Jones Family Farms.
 He manages the business with his wife, Christiana and his parents Terry and Jean Jones.
 Jamie oversees a diverse agricultural and farm hospitality operation focused on harvest your own berries, vineyards, pumpkins and Christmas trees.
-He serves as a director of the Fairfield County Farm Bureau, the Connecticut Vineyard and Winery Association and the Governor's Council for Agricultural Development as well as on the Shelton Zoning Board of Appeals..
+He serves as a director of the Fairfield County Farm Bureau, the Connecticut Vineyard and Winery Association and the Governor's Council for Agricultural Development as well as on the Shelton Zoning Board of Appeals.

-LOUANNE F. KING, Madrid, NY, was elected director in 2017, with her current term expiring in 2021.
-She serves as Chair of the Board's Business Risk Committee.
+LOUANNE F. KING, Madrid, NY, was elected director in 2017, with her current term expiring in 2025.
+She serves as chair of the Board's Business Risk Committee.
 LouAnne is an owner of Mapleview Dairy LLC with her brother, David Fisher and extended family.
-The family operates multiple businesses which encompass a 3,400-cow dairy, a 3,400 head replacement heifer facility, and approximately 5,000 acres for forage and grain.
-LouAnne serves as office and financial manager, while providing human resource functions, management support and mentoring the next generation of managers.
-LouAnne is a past member of the NEDPA board; the NYS Dairy Promotion Advisory Board; Pro-Dairy Advisory Board; the St. Lawrence County Cornell Cooperative Extension Farm Profit Team; and the St. Lawrence County Dairy Princess Committee, and currently serves on the Northeast Agricultural Education Foundation Board.
+The family operates multiple businesses which encompass a 3,100-cow dairy, a 2,800-replacement heifer facility, and approximately 5,000 acres for forage and grain.
+LouAnne serves as office and financial manager, while providing human resource functions, management support, and mentoring the next generation of managers.
+LouAnne is a past member of the NEDPA board, the NYS Dairy Promotion Advisory Board, Pro-Dairy Advisory Board and the St. Lawrence County Dairy Promotion Committee.
+She currently serves on the Northeast Agricultural Education Foundation Board, the St. Lawrence County Workforce Development Board and the Scotch Presbyterian Church Session.